What Is The Ghostwriting Process?

 Successful co-authoring has several components.

 The foundation of ghostwriting process is the interview during which your co-author gets to know you and becomes familiar with your lifestory.
-Your ghostwriter learns how you relate to your story and how you wish to impart it to your audience.
+Consequently, our ghostwriter learns how you relate to your story and how you wish to impart it to your audience.
 You meet with your writer by telephone on a schedule that works for you.
-This is an on-going process and is often done in short spurts as you continue to work on your manuscript.
+This is an on-going process and is done as you continue to work on your manuscript.

 2. Support Materials